jk5ho/Leetcode/README.md

 Trees and Graphs        | 230   | Kth Smallest Element in a BST Backtracking            | 17    | Letter Combinations of a Phone Number Sorting and Searching   | 75    | Sort Colors
-Sorting and Searching   | 215   | Kth Largest Element in an Array Sorting and Searching   | 34    |  (Search for a Range) Find First and Last Position of Element in Sorted Array
+Sorting and Searching   | 347   | Top K Frequent Elements Sorting and Searching   | 215   | Kth Largest Element in an Array Sorting and Searching   | 162   | Fine Peak Element Sorting and Searching   | 34    | (Search for a Range) Find First and Last Position of Element in Sorted Array

 ## Misc Questions (9)